Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Suppressed feelings arise to our conscious awareness time and again.
 They create cognitive dissonance, which is emotional discomfort, irritation, and restlessness.

 This emotional conflict desperately forces us to do something or be like the characters we idealize.
-Being unaware of the shadow makes it a challenge to make sense of what is creating these unpleasant sensations.
+Being unaware of the shadow makes it a challenge to understand what is creating these unpleasant sensations.

 The shadow work revealed to me that the monster is not out there but within us.
 It is a part of ourselves.
 It lurks in the darkness and rears its ugly hood at the most unpredictable times.
 It is so overpowering that we lose all control over our rational and logical abilities.